 On February 29, 2008, the Company's board of directors approved a stock repurchase plan that provides for the Company's repurchase of up to 7 million of its common shares.
 Stock repurchases under this program may be made through either open market or privately negotiated transactions in accordance with all applicable laws, rules and regulations.
-Through June 30, 2008, the Company had repurchased 2,740,900 common shares for \$11.8 million.
-In July 2008 the Company repurchased an additional 587,000 shares of its common stock under its stock repurchase plan for \$2.9 million.
-To date, the Company has repurchased a total of 3,327,900 shares of its common stock for \$14.7 million under this plan.
-In addition, on August 13, 2008, the Company completed a board-approved repurchase of 2,200,000 shares of its common stock from Chaumiere Consultadorio & Servicos SDC Unipessoal L.D.A, an entity owned by Paolo Cavazza and members of his family, for \$10.9 million or \$4.95 per share.
-This repurchase was made outside of the Company's existing share repurchase plan.
+Through September 30, 2008, the Company had repurchased 3,490,900 common shares under its stock repurchase plan for \$15.6 million, at an average price of \$4.46 per share.

+In addition, on August 13, 2008, the Company completed a board-approved repurchase of 2,200,000 shares of its common stock from Chaumiere Consultadorio & Servicos SDC Unipessoal L.D.A., an entity owned by Paolo Cavazza and members of his family, for \$10.9 million or \$4.95 per share, and on September 3, 2008, completed a board-approved repurchase of an additional 1,800,000 shares of its common stock from Inverlochy Consultadorio & Servicos L.D.A., an entity owned by Claudio Cavazza, for \$9.1 million or \$5.06 per share.
+Both repurchases were made outside of the Company's existing share repurchase plan.

-On February 29, 2008, the Company's board of directors approved a reduction in the offering period of the Employee Stock Purchase Plan ("ESPP") from 12 months to 3 months effective with the next offering period that begins on September 1, 2008, eliminated the ability of plan participants to increase their contribution levels during an offering period and approved an amendment authorizing the addition of 500,000 shares to the ESPP.
+On February 29, 2008, the Company's board of directors approved a reduction in the offering period of the Employee Stock Purchase Plan ("ESPP") from 12 months to 3 months effective with the offering period that began on September 1, 2008, eliminated the ability of plan participants to increase their contribution levels during an offering period and approved an amendment authorizing the addition of 500,000 shares to the ESPP.
 In addition, the Company's board of directors approved an amendment on April 16, 2008, to permanently reduce the maximum offering period available from 27 months to 6 months and to permanently remove the ability of ESPP participants to increase their contributions during an offering period.
 These amendments to the ESPP were approved by shareholders at the Company's annual shareholders' meeting on May 29, 2008.

-During the three months ended June 30, 2008, 348,227 shares of the Company's common stock were issued upon the cashless net exercise of 475,248 warrants.
-As of June 30, 2008, the Company no longer has any warrants outstanding.
+In May and June 2008, a total of 348,227 shares of the Company's common stock were issued upon the cashless net exercise of 475,248 warrants.
+As of September 30, 2008, the Company no longer has any warrants outstanding.